MNicol1/capucine-et-tournesol/CONTENT_EDIT_GUIDE.md

 # Guide to Editing Content in Github

-This guide is a **helpful reference** for editing, formatting, and avoiding mistakes when working with `.md` and `.json` files.
+To easily locate and edit content, use the [Content Panel](LINK-TO-CT-PANEL), which provides direct links to the French and English files.

-To easily locate and edit content files, use the [Content Panel](https://capucine-et-tournesol.com/ct-panel), which provides direct links to the French and English versions.
+This guide is a reference for editing, formatting, and avoiding mistakes when working with `.md` and `.json` files.

 ## How Content is Organized